MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: The Compiler

 \section{The \Sys Compiler}

-This section presents the \sys compiler, which takes a computation graph and an associated inference configuration as input and generates an optimized \graph specialized for both the target configuration and underlying GPU architecture. \Cref{fig:compiler_workflow} outlines the end-to-end compilation workflow.
+This section presents the \sys compiler, which takes a computation graph and an associated inference configuration as input and generates an optimized \graph specialized for the target configuration and underlying GPU architecture. \Cref{fig:compiler_workflow} illustrates the end-to-end compilation workflow.